FlashlightChart.com

 Colorsblack

-The 64.3 g flashlight would be considered extremely lightweight for a handheld flashlight.
-It's important to consider the length of the flashlight to ensure it fits comfortably in your desired carrying method.
+An extremely lightweight handheld flashlight weighs 64.3 g.
+Consider the length of the flashlight.
+It should fit comfortably in your chosen way to carry it.
 Aluminium is a lightweight material, which is beneficial for Rider RX 2.0 flashlight.
-Hard-Anodized Type III (HAIII) is a specific anodizing process that creates a thicker and harder oxide layer compared to regular anodizing.
-It involves subjecting the aluminum to a higher voltage and a sulfuric acid bath, resulting in a dense and durable coating.
+HAIII is a specific anodizing process.
+It creates a thicker and harder oxide layer than regular anodizing.
 This flashlight comes in a sleek black color option.

 Emitterunspecified CW LED